-It's greatly recommended to use your own folder under the d: drive as a base when creating the application.
-Try to reuse as much of the Appa.sqlj and the makefile as possible, modify them and make adjustments rather then starting from scratch.
+It's greatly recommended to use your own folder under the d: drive as a base when creating your application.
+Try to reuse as much of the SQLJTest.sqlj and the makefile as possible, modify them and make adjustments rather then starting from scratch.
 A few points to keep in mind when doing this:

 - 1. The name of the file and the class must be the same.
 Renaming the class = renaming the file and vice versa. - 2.
-The instructions in the makefile must correspond to the filenames in use. - 3.
-The path to the database and the login information must be correct both in the makefile and in the application. - 4.
+The instructions in the makefile must correspond to the filenames in use. - The database information in the makefile must correspond to the database used by your program. - 4.
+The path to the database and the login information must be correct both in the makefile and in the application. - 5.
 The arguments specified in the declared SQLJ cursors must correspond to the fields in the SQL queries.